Assessment and Evaluation

 Before beginning the certification process, community schools must register to join the UCF-Certified Community Partnership School planning track.
 Once a community school has registered for the UCF-certification planning track and/or has been found eligible for certification, the school is qualified to submit for any available planning or implementation grants.
 Registered schools located within the state of Florida may qualify for financial support from funds provided by the Florida Legislature.

 Becoming a UCF-Certified Community Partnership School is a distinguished honor that represents years of intentional, dedicated work to building a model framework and aligning necessary resources aimed to ensure student success and wellbeing.

-We send our sincerest congratulations to the partners, administrators, faculty, staff, students, and stakeholders to the following UCF-Certified Community Partnership Schools:
+We send our sincerest congratulations to the partners, administrators, faculty, staff, students, and stakeholders of the following UCF-Certified Community Partnership Schools:

 Evans High School

 Core Partners: Children’s Home Society of Florida, Orange Blossom Family Health, Orange County Public Schools, University of Central Florida